Montenegro women's national football team: History

 Montenegrin women's team was founded in 2012, six years after Montenegro gained independence.
 It is organised and headed by Football Association of Montenegro.
-The team is founded four years after the establishing of first women's football competition in Montenegro.
+The team was founded four years after the establishing of first women's football competition in Montenegro.

 With head coach Zoran Mijović, Montenegro played first match on 13 March 2012 in Bar, against Bosnia and Herzegovina (2:3).
 Two days later, Montenegro gained its first draw, also against Bosnia and Herzegovina (2:2).

 Montenegro made its official competitive debut on 4 April 2013 in the 2015 World Cup qualification's preliminary round, drawing 3–3 against the Faroe Islands.
 Only two days later, Montenegro made first win in team's history, against Georgia – 2:0.

 On that tournament, played in Vilnius, Montenegro made a big surprise, because they qualified for the final round of 2015 FIFA Women's World Cup qualification (UEFA).

 In April 2015, on debut of new head coach Derviš Hadžiosmanović, Montenegro made biggest win in team's history, against Macedonia away – 7:0.